Machine Strategy Guide

 - Must Hit By ceiling: The Platinum variant displays a ceiling value on the machine.
 The jackpot cannot exceed this value — it must trigger at or before the ceiling is reached.

-- Meter contribution: Each wager adds a percentage to the progressive meter.
-As the meter climbs, the gap between current value and ceiling shrinks.
+- Counter contribution: Each wager adds a percentage to the progressive counter.
+As the counter climbs, the gap between current value and ceiling shrinks.

-- EV window: The advantage play opportunity opens when the meter is close enough to the ceiling that expected jackpot value exceeds expected wagering cost.
+- EV window: The advantage play opportunity opens when the counter is close enough to the ceiling that expected jackpot value exceeds expected wagering cost.

-- Seed reset: After a jackpot hit, the meter resets.
+- Seed reset: After a jackpot hit, the counter resets.
 New seeds on Platinum machines are typically larger than base Quick Hit, affecting the math when evaluating entry point EV.

 Key Insight